Extinction event: The "Big Five" mass extinction events

-1. Late Ordovician mass extinction, 445–444 Ma
+Late Ordovician mass extinction, 445–444 Ma

-End Ordovician or O–S, just prior to and at the Ordovician–Silurian transition.
-Two events occurred that killed off 27% of all families, 57% of all genera and 85% of all species.
-Together they are ranked by many scientists as the second-largest of the five major extinctions in Earth's history in terms of percentage of genera that became extinct.
+The Late Ordovician mass extinction (LOME) was probably a two-pulse event just prior to and at the Ordovician–Silurian transition.
+The first pulse corresponds to a cooling event and large Southern glaciation, while the second coincided with the thaw.
+Together, they killed off 27% of all families, 57% of all genera and 85% of all species.
+As a result, many scientists rank the LOME as the second-largest of the five major extinctions in Earth's history in terms of percentage of genera that became extinct.

 In May 2020, studies suggested that the causes of the mass extinction were global warming, related to volcanism, and anoxia, and not, as considered earlier, cooling and glaciation.
-However, this is at odds with numerous previous studies, which have indicated global cooling as the primary driver.
+However, this is at odds with numerous previous studies, which have indicated global cooling as the primary driver, at least for the first pulse.
 Most recently, the deposition of volcanic ash has been suggested to be the trigger for reductions in atmospheric carbon dioxide leading to the glaciation and anoxia observed in the geological record.

-2. Late Devonian mass extinction, 372–359 Ma
+Late Devonian mass extinction, 372 Ma

-The Late Devonian extinctions were a series of events that occupied much of the Late Devonian up to the Devonian–Carboniferous transition.
-The Late Devonian was an interval of high diversity loss, concentrated into two extinction events.
-Scientists have linked both events to anoxic conditions in the water.
+The Late Devonian was an epoch with high diversity loss, concentrated into two major extinction events.
+Scientists have linked both extinctions to anoxic events, where seawater is deprived of oxygen on a global scale.
+These anoxic events may have been caused by a combination of volcanic activity, weathering due to land plants, and climate change, though the exact details are still debated.

-The larger extinction was the Kellwasser Event (Frasnian-Famennian, or F-F, 372 Ma), an extinction event at the end of the Frasnian, about midway through the Late Devonian.
+The larger of the two was the Kellwasser Event at the Frasnian-Famennian boundary (F-F, 372 Ma), about midway through the Late Devonian.
+"Late Devonian mass extinction" most frequently refers to this event in particular.
 This extinction annihilated coral reefs and numerous tropical benthic (seabed-living) animals such as jawless fish, brachiopods, and trilobites.
 Many scientists believe that the Kellwasser event resulted from land nutrients being carried into the ocean by rivers.
 These nutrients caused massive algal blooms.
 As the algae died and decomposed, they consumed dissolved oxygen in the water column, leading to anoxic conditions which eventually caused the extinctions.

-The other major piece of the Devonian extinction was the Hangenberg Event (Devonian-Carboniferous, or D-C, 359 Ma), which brought an end to the Devonian as a whole.
+The other major Late Devonian extinction was the Hangenberg Event at the Devonian-Carboniferous boundary (D-C, 359 Ma), which brought an end to the Devonian as a whole.
 This extinction wiped out the armored placoderm fish and nearly led to the extinction of the newly evolved ammonoids.

 Together, the Kellwasser event and the Hangenberg event eliminated about 19% of all families, 50% of all genera and at least 70% of all species.
 Sepkoski and Raup (1982) did not initially consider the Late Devonian extinction interval (Givetian, Frasnian, and Famennian stages) to be statistically significant.
 Regardless, later studies have affirmed the strong ecological impacts of the Kellwasser and Hangenberg Events.